Vyral/base-template/_posts/2021-03-04-how-mills-roofing-is-helping-our-clients-increase-their-home-equity.md

 6:10 — Wrapping things up

-If you want to learn more about Roof Maxx or have any other roof-related questions, feel free to <b>reach out to Dan at (775) 389-7395 or <a target="_blank" rel="noopener" href="https://www.millsroofinginc.com/"><u>visit Mills Roofing’s website</u></a></b>.
-You can schedule a free 30-minute consultation with him today!
-Bring the coupon on <a target="_blank" rel="noopener" href="/uploads/DAN%20MEFFORD%20SAVINGS%20TOOLS.png"><u>this handy list of saving tools</u></a> with you, which will also give you a 5% discount on the Roof Maxx treatment.
+If you want to learn more about Roof Maxx or have any other roof-related questions, feel free to **reach out to Dan at (775) 389-7395 or [<u>visit Mills Roofing&rsquo;s website</u>](https://www.millsroofinginc.com/){: target="_blank" rel="noopener"}**.
+You can schedule a free 30-minute consultation with him today\!
+Bring the coupon on [<u>this handy list of saving tools</u>](/uploads/DAN%20MEFFORD%20SAVINGS%20TOOLS.png){: target="_blank" rel="noopener"} with you, which will also give you a 5% discount on the Roof Maxx treatment.

 If you have any other questions for me, don’t hesitate to reach out via phone or email.
-In the meantime, take a look at <a target="_blank" rel="noopener" href="/uploads/FINANCIAL%20GOALS.png"><u>this four-step method for reaching your financial goals</u></a>.
+In the meantime, take a look at [<u>this four-step method for reaching your financial goals</u>](/uploads/FINANCIAL%20GOALS.png){: target="_blank" rel="noopener"}.
 I look forward to hearing from you soon.